How to Prevent Moisture Build-Up in Attics

 - Covering pots during cooking

-- Repairing plumbing leaks promptly
+- Fixing appliance, drain, or plumbing leaks promptly

 - Using dehumidifiers in high-humidity conditions